Overview

 This scenario is similar to the above.
 Instead of setting the Inventory Posting Group (the balance sheet side) incorrectly, they set the General Posting Setup incorrectly.

-Same as the previous point, there may be a special (and probably good) reason for doing this, but over time, this knowledge will be lost.
+Same as the previous point, there may be a special (and probably good) reason for doing this.
+But over time, this knowledge will be lost.

 Solution